 If you don’t mind being up in the hills (but still within the Cinque Terre National Park zone), two new hostels with superior facilities have opened in the past few year: 5 Terre Backpackers in Corvara and Ostello Tramonti in Biassa, up behind Riomaggiore.
 Both have gorgeous views and run a shuttle bus service down to the main villages for guests.

-Just a few minutes on the train from the five villages that make up the Cinque Terre, accommodation prices drop and you’ll find a wider range of options in these larger towns.
-It’s also easier to find ingredients if you’re planning on cooking your own food.
-Both of these towns are included in the extended Cinque Terre Card train pass, making them convenient for accessing the villages.
+Just a few minutes on the train from the five villages that make up the Cinque Terre, accommodation prices drop and you’ll find a wider range of options in several larger surrounding towns.
+It’s also easier to find ingredients if you want to cook your own food.
+Both La Spezia and Levanto train stations are included in the extended Cinque Terre Card train pass, making them convenient for accessing the villages.

 You’re required to buy a one or two-day Cinque Terre Card to walk on the famous Coastal Trail between the five villages (currently €16 including trains, €7.50 without).
 Bear in mind that sections of the trail might be closed due to landslides (check the Park Authority website before you go), so it makes sense to hike the open sections of the Coastal Trail in one day to save on card costs.
 You can then spend the rest of your trip exploring trails which are free to access.

 Use the ATC buses to explore the hills behind the villages

 Single bus tickets are about half the price of the train.
 Catch the bus up to Volastra, Groppo, or San Bernadino, and then take one of the trails back down.
 Check at the Tourist Information offices for schedules.

 The beautiful Portovenere is a popular day trip by ferry but for a cheaper ride you can catch a bus from La Spezia.